 - Flooding or sewage backups

-- Land movement such as earthquakes, mudflows and landslides
+- Land movements such as earthquakes, mudflows, and landslides

 How Your Insurance Company Determines Your Policy